|Courtesy of Microsoft.|

 I also keep formal bedtime, morning, and mid-day routines.
 I am seriously re-evaluating those routines.
 The bedtime routine, for me, is the most important, for it helps me to wind down after my long, busy day and sets the tone for the next morning.
 Still, I have found that in the last few months, I need more self-care than in times past.
 This change may be part of the natural aging process that will be permanent or perhaps due to other stresses and strains that I hope are not permanent.
 I am starting to feel a bit peppier in the mornings, so I am considering adding a few more activities to my morning routine, which will relieve me of a few mid-day tasks.

-I hope that my little "woman-to-woman" ideas and assignments help.
-Take 'em or leave 'em, your choice.
+I hope that my little "woman-to-woman" ideas have helped.

 *If you click on an affiliate link and purchase anything on the website, I earn a little commission.
 All my opinions are my own and not influenced by the possibility of earning a little commission.